 Yup, for real.
 Aside from actually having a physical relationship with someone else, experts say you can pretty much behave however you want—kind of like when you were single.

 “Do what you want,” recommends Gabriella I. Farkas M.D., Ph.D., founder of Pearl Behavioral Health & Medicine.
 “Rejoice in your life and your accomplishments.
 Post pictures and statuses on social media about how you are and what you have been doing.
 Spend time with friends.”
 Basically, enjoy your life!

 “The better you know and appreciate yourself, the better you can focus on knowing and appreciating your partner when you are together,” she says.
 And for more on making friends, This is The Best Way to Make New Friends.

 “Ideally every three months is the minimum,” says Rami Fu, a dating coach and expert, although your timeframe can vary as long as you agree on it together.
 “This is so you don’t forget why you love that person in the first place, and get some sex.
 It will also allow you to see how they evolve as a person.”
 And for more on spending time with your significant other, see these 50 Best Ways to Relax with Your Partner.

 You might think talking every single day when you’re in an LDR is a must.
 The truth is, experts say it’s really not necessary and might actually be harmful to your relationship.
 “You don’t need to be in constant communication,” Davis says.
 “Keep some of the mystery alive!”

 If you go a few days without talking to your S.O., you’ll have a more interesting conversation to look forward to in a few days.
 Plus, keeping tabs on another person and providing them with constant updates can get exhausting.
-For when you do talk, though, learn the 12 Ways to Spice Your Relationship Up with Your Phone.
+And for more on dating, see these 12 Ways to Spice Your Relationship Up with Your Phone.

 Know What Success Means In Your Relationship